-For as long as I can remember, I’ve been in the middle of a book – or three – that I don’t want to put down.
+For as long as I can remember, I’ve been in the middle of a book—or three—that I don’t want to put down.
 My rule for fiction is always based on the love story.
 If there’s a good love story, I’ll read it.
 If not, I won’t.
-Oh, and that love story absolutely must end happily.

 I’ve been terrified of marriage because of that broken ideal.
 I now know what can happen, and I can’t unknow that.
 I’m afraid of yet another failure.
 I’m afraid of what others will think of me if it doesn’t last.
 To get to the heart of it, I’m afraid that if a second marriage ends, it confirms what my first should have conveyed: that I truly am unworthy of love and belonging.